 A Celebration of Gospel

 On Nov.
-17 at 7:30 p.m. the Institute of Sacred Music is sponsoring “A Celebration of Gospel”, an evening of music that spans generations and unites multiple threads of the rich tapestry that is black gospel music.
-Well-known gospel musicians, Donald Lawrence and Vincent Bohanan, will perform with their ensembles alongside a community choir comprising singers from New Haven and surrounding areas.
-The evening is supported by ISM’s interdisciplinary Music and the Black Church program.
-Although in-person tickets are sold out, you can view via live stream here (link is external).
+17 the Institute of Sacred Music sponsored “A Celebration of Gospel”, an evening of music that spanned generations and united multiple threads of the rich tapestry that is black gospel music.
+Well-known gospel musicians, Donald Lawrence and Vincent Bohanan, performed with their ensembles alongside a community choir comprising singers from New Haven and surrounding areas.
+The evening was supported by ISM’s interdisciplinary Music and the Black Church program.

 Donald Lawrence is a songwriter, producer, composer, music/choir director, and a recording artist.
 He is the guiding force behind such number one hits as “Encourage Yourself,” “Back II Eden” and “The Blessing of Abraham.”
 Equally at home in both the inspirational and contemporary arenas, the multiple Grammy and Stellar Award winner has collaborated with a diverse roster, including such marquee names as Karen Clark Sheard, Donnie McClurkin, Kirk Franklin, En Vogue and Mary J. Blige.